-In previous series Giles has managed to break the famous Terracotta Army, kill a very rare bird, accidently lead a revolution in Cuba, bankrupt a Japanese financial institution, cause widespread offense at the World Cup, and much more.
+Giles has managed to break the famous Terracotta Army, kill a very rare bird, accidentally lead a revolution in Cuba, bankrupt a Japanese financial institution, cause widespread offence at the World Cup, and much more.

 In Series 4 Budleigh Salterton's most famous citizen was grounded by both the Home Office and his father, so he's set up GWH Travvel - two ms, two gs, two vs (a bit of a mix up at the printers).